pouyamoeini/pouyamoeini.github.io/_pages/about.md

 ---

 I am a PhD student at the University of Cambridge working with <a href='https://guillen-it.github.io'> Prof. Albert Guillén i Fàbregas</a>.
-I am grateful to be generously supported by the Cambridge Trust.
+My doctoral studies are generously supported by the Cambridge Trust.
 Prior to joining Cambridge, I completed my undergraduate studies at <a href='https://en.sharif.ir/'> Sharif University of Technology</a>, where I studied Computer Engineering and Applied Mathematics.
 <br>
 I am broadly interested in <b>information theory</b> {Shannon theory, random coding, error exponents}, <b>applied probability</b>, and <b>combinatorics</b>.